 CAT exam 2026 will be conducted on November 29 and registrations will start in the first week of August.
-The CAT 2026 exam pattern document will be released along with the exam notification.
-Read below all about test pattern of CAT exam.
+The official document of CAT 2026 exam pattern will be released along with the exam notification.
+Scroll down to know in detail the test pattern of CAT exam.

 - CAT Marking Scheme 2026